 Configuration

-p2proxy reads a YAML config file passed via --config.
+p2proxy reads a YAML config file.
+By default it looks for Config.yaml in the working directory; override the path with --config (or the P2PROXY_CONFIG env var).
 The bundled example in the repo is a good starting point; this page covers every field.

 Top-level keys